alessandroAbati/ArtForgeriesDetection/README.md

 3. Visualisation of Latent Space Representation

-    - Change the checkpoint to be loaded in the 'style.py' file:
+    - Change the checkpoint file name to be loaded in the 'style.py' file at line 70 for the encoder and at line 75 for the head:

+        The checkpoint files for the encoder has the format: '<model_name>_<binary/multiclass>_', while the checkpoint files for the head has the format: '<model_name>_head_<binary/multiclass>_'
+        * Note: the checkpoints between the encoder and the head MUST be consistent.

+    - Visualise the plots:

+        Run:
+        ```bash
+        python3 style.py
+        ```

 4. Inference and Visualisation of Attention